MooersLab/MooersLab/README.md

 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
 - [Writing log template in LaTeX](https://github.com/MooersLab/writingLogTemplate) Place to track progress and plans behind a manuscript.
 - [Annotated bibliography template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
 These are grossly underutilized.
 They are good for recalling the relevant features of a paper.
 - [Diary for 2024 in LaTeX](https://github.com/MooersLab/diary2024inLaTeX) Designed for use on Overleaf.com but can compile locally.
 Each day is a section.
 Each month is a chapter.
 Has an automatically generated index (most markdowns cannot generate indices).
 Very feature-rich and ready to use.
-Makes a great electronic scientific notebook because it is searchable and indexed. >1000 page document at end of years compiles to PDF in under a minute on overleaf.
+Makes a great electronic scientific notebook because it is searchable and indexed. > 1000-page document at the end of the year compiles to PDF in under a minute on Overleaf.
 - [snippets for latex-mode in Emacs](https://github.com/MooersLab/snippet-latex-mode) My LaTeX code snippets for yasnippets.
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity as a writer.
 - [bib2item3](https://github.com/MooersLab/bib2item3) Python script to convert bibtex.bib file to bibitems in tex file format.
 Bibitems are required by some publishers.
 They are a pain to create manually.